CorMazz/cormazz.github.io/_posts/2026-02-23-wcs-power-moves-pt-2.md

 1. By (3, 1), choose a texture based on the next hit coming in the song
 2. Given the texture, choose a `turn entrance -> base turn -> texture transition`
-    - Note: It is better to do turns on the side matching the audience. ie, if the audience is to your left, do turns on the leader's left side.
+    - Note: It is better to do turns on the side matching the audience. ie, if the audience is to the leader's left, do turns on that side.
 They don't want to watch you spin her, they want to watch her spin
 3. Give your follow the _"hey, I've got a plan"_ eyes/body language
 4. Align yourself to optimally arrive on (4, 5) _at the beginning of the turns_
-    - For instance, if doing a simple LSP with an inside-turn, you would have to begin the LSP on (4, 3), because the first two beats of a LSP are the turn preparation
+    - For instance, if doing a simple `Left Side Pass` with a `Left Turn`, you would have to begin the LSP on (4, 3), because the first two beats of a LSP are the turn preparation
       - You need to know how many beats each of your `turn entrances` takes up so that you can pad the (4, 5) arrival time
     - (4, 1) is too early to begin the turns because you turn your follow for a full 8 turns and it looks like you didn't count properly and jumped the gun on the phrase change
     - (4, 3) is still a bit much, but you can make it work if you start the turns slow and accelerate (which your follow may hate you for)